LimDexter-RP/LimDexter-RP/README.md

 - 👋 Hi, I’m @LimDexter-RP
-- 👀 I’m interested in boxing, java coding, HTML coding and learning in general.
+- 👀 I’m interested in java coding, HTML coding and learning in general.
 - 🌱 I’m currently learning how to make android apps, HTML websites, UI/UX designs.
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me ...